monome/docs/grid/kits/mk.md

 **important!** the LEDs must be inserted with the correct orientation. shown above, the long leg of the LED goes in the hole marked with the white line.

-i generally insert all of the LEDs at once, use carboard to hold them all down, then flip the whole thing onto the table for soldering.
+i generally insert all of the LEDs at once, use cardboard to hold them all down, then flip the whole thing onto the table for soldering.

 ![](/docs/kits/images/tech-mk-assembly-mk-keypad10.jpg)